Caloundra Airport

 Caloundra Airport is a public general aviation airport located in Caloundra West serving the Sunshine Coast in the Australian state of Queensland.
 The airport is located on a 130 ha site, of which 74 ha is occupied by the current facilities.
 Further growth and expansion of the airport is limited by urban encroachment as much of the surrounding land has been developed into residential estates.
-The airport has been managed by Sunshine Coast Airports, a business unit of the Sunshine Coast Regional Council which is also responsible for the operations of the Sunshine Coast Airport at Maroochydore since 2008.
+The airport has been managed by Sunshine Coast Airports, a business unit of the Sunshine Coast Council which is also responsible for the operations of the Sunshine Coast Airport at Maroochydore since 2008.

 History

 Early aircraft operations in the Caloundra area used the sandy beaches for takeoffs and landings; however, as early as 1927, community groups were calling for the construction of an airport.
 The current site was reserved as a landing ground in 1931.
 The modern airport facilities were built by the now defunct Landsborough Shire Council and were officially opened on 19 August 1972 by Premier Joh Bjelke-Petersen.
 New hangar facilities were constructed on airport land to accommodate the Queensland Air Museum in the 1980s.